How do I apply and where is the Expression of Interest form?

 Your cover letter is an opportunity to sell yourself to your potential employer.

 Some training positions require specific criteria to be addressed in their cover letters.
-Please review the training program job packs when writing your cover letter.
+Please review the Training Program Information Packs when writing your cover letter.

 The following points could be addressed in your cover letters: